Knight1/VanMooof-Module/README.md

 I use minicom on the Mac.
 The easiest way is to go into the Folder with the Firmware and then start minicom.
 **Make sure that both the Battery and the Module are somewhat charged AND that there are NO Errors related to the Battery**.
 PLEASE.
 Do not try to update the BMS when the Fuse is OL (Open Line).
 It will not fix any BATtery error you have!
-All Errors are set into EEPROM which is not updated / wiped when Updating.
+All Errors are saved into EEPROM (which also saves the Serialnumber, Cycles, Calibration) and so it is not updated / wiped by the normal Update routine.

 1. Go into muco Bootloader via pressing ESC
 2. Type "vi" (version), Enter.
 If the version v1.17.1 is not installed we need to upload it first.